martyjs/marty/docs/_api/registry/index.md

 ---
 layout: page
-title: Container API
+title: Registry API
-id: api-container
+id: api-registry
-section: Container
+section: Registry
 ---

 Responsible for knowing about all types within Marty and instantiating new instances of them.